 In regular audits carried out according to the QS-GAP standard, the audited company receives a score, which depends on the evaluations received.
 This score results from the degree of fulfilment of the requirements.
-An A evaluation corresponds to 100 points, a B to 75 points and a C to 50 points.
+An A evaluation corresponds to 100 points and a C to 50 points.
 No points are scored for D and E evaluations.
 The audit result is calculated by dividing the achieved points by the maximum total number of points that can be achieved.
 Only the applicable requirements are taken into account for the calculation.